On generalized preconditioners for time-parallel parabolic optimal control: Numerical results

 \section{Numerical results}

-This section presents the results of numerical tests assessing the performance of the ParaDiag methods discussed or designed in this paper. \Cref{sec:num:track} first discusses tracking ParaDiag (\cref{alg:pd-track:new}), considering both $\alpha=1$ and the novel $\alpha=-1$ variant. \Cref{sec:num:tc} then moves on to the new terminal-cost method (\cref{alg:pd-tc:new}).
+This section presents the results of numerical tests assessing the performance of our ParaDiag methods. \Cref{sec:num:track} first discusses tracking ParaDiag (\cref{alg:pd-track:new}), considering both $\alpha=1$ and the novel $\alpha=-1$ variant. \Cref{sec:num:tc} then moves on to the new terminal-cost method (\cref{alg:pd-tc:new}).

-To perform these tests, we have implemented our ParaDiag algorithms in a \textsc{Matlab} code we call \texttt{pintopt}.
-The implementation is sequential and not optimi\sz{}ed for speed, but rather serves as a readable and well-documented reference implementation that can be used to study iteration counts.
-The code is publicly available\footnote{The \texttt{pintopt} \textsc{Matlab} package is located at \url{https://gitlab.kuleuven.be/numa/public/pintopt}.}.
+Our ParaDiag algorithms are tested with a \textsc{Matlab} code we call \texttt{pintopt}.
+Coding an efficient parallel ParaDiag implementation is a significant task \cite{caklovicParallelintimeCollocationMethod2023b} and is not the focus of the current paper.
+Hence, \texttt{pintopt} is sequential and not optimi\sz{}ed for speed, but rather serves as a readable and well-documented reference implementation that can be used to study iteration counts.
+The code is publicly available\footnote{The version of the \texttt{pintopt} \textsc{Matlab} package used here and code to reproduce our results are located at \url{https://gitlab.kuleuven.be/numa/public/pintopt}.
+New additions and bugfixes are tracked at \url{https://github.com/ArneBouillon/pintopt}.}.

 All results use \textsc{gmres} as the iterative solver and are displayed in tables detailing the iteration counts for different parameter configurations.
 In each table, the rows investigate weak scaling, while the columns vary a different parameter such as the end time $T$ or the regulari\sz{}ation parameter $\gamma$.
 The tables at the left perform scaling of $\Tidx$ by increasing $T$ -- those on the right by decreasing $\tau$.